worktheclock/replit.github.io/tutorials/static-site-generator.md

 ## Blog Generator

-First off, we need to create a directory structure.
+First, we need to create a directory structure.
 In the file pane of your repl, create four directories: `content`, `content/posts`, `layout` and `static`.
 Your file pane should now look like this:

 ![](/images/tutorials/static-site-generator/input-dirs.png)